till-s/mecatica-usb/README.md

 for a summary of the available options.

 The user's YAML file is validated against a JSON schema (schema.json) in order to catch typing errors and missing parameters.
+The validation is only available if the `json` and `jsonschema` modules can successfully be imported.

 </details>